-Gaining relevant experience of work shows employers that you can use your skills and knowledge in a professional environment.
+Gaining relevant work experience shows employers that you can use your skills and knowledge in a professional environment.
 It also demonstrates that you are proactive, motivated and committed to a career in this field.

 Contact companies that you would like to eventually work for including interior design and architectural firms, design consultancies, construction companies, visual merchandising departments and theatres to ask whether you could undertake a placement with them.

 Entry-level jobs within the same types of company will give an insight into the context in which the company operates and enable you to make contacts.
 For instance, a shop assistant job may build your knowledge of the retail industry and enable you to forge links with the visual merchandising team.

 Taking part in live briefs, entering competitions and attending exhibitions can provide valuable learning experiences.
 There are likely to be opportunities to do this through your university, so find out what is available.

 Search for placements and find out more about work experience and internships.

 Any company that create spaces for people to live, shop, work and be entertained is a potential interior design employer.
 This includes:

 - architectural firms and construction companies